This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is glomerulonephritis?

 Glomerulonephritis is inflammation of the tissues in your kidney.
 These tissues work as a filter to separate waste and extra fluid from your blood.
+Your body turns waste and extra fluid into urine.
 Glomerulonephritis may be an immune system response to a trigger, causing inflammation.
 It may also develop a week or more after a strep infection.

 What increases my risk for glomerulonephritis?

 - Certain medicines that can damage the kidney

 - Medical conditions such as diabetes, lupus, cirrhosis, or celiac disease

 What are the signs and symptoms of glomerulonephritis?